georgeslabreche/opssat-smartcam/README.md

 Join the [OPS-SAT community platform](https://opssat1.esoc.esa.int/) and apply to become an experimenter, it's quick and easy!
 ## 3. How does it work?
+The app is designed to run on the Satellite Experimental Processing Platform (SEPP) payload onboard the OPS-SAT spacecraft.
+The SEPP is a powerful ALTERA Cyclone V with a 800 MHz CPU clock and 1GB DDR3 RAM.
 ### 3.1.
 Overview
 The SmartCam's app configuration is set in the config.ini file.
 The gist of the application's logic is as follow: